abissier/Generator-README/README.md

 ### Description
 ```
 Developers answer a series of questions about their project
-to generate a thorow and consistent README.
+to generate a thorough and consistent README.

 This project runs on node.js and uses the Inquirer npm to display user questions.
 ```